Thermodynamic Phase Transitions and Quantum Entropy Corrections in the Simpson-Visser Regular Black Hole: Quantum Entropy Corrections from the Tunneling Formalism

 \subsection{The Hamilton-Jacobi Method and Quantum Corrections}

 The conceptual foundation of our approach is the modeling of Hawking radiation as particle tunneling, a picture pioneered by Parikh and Wilczek \cite{Parikh:1999mf,Parikh:2004ih}.
 In the purely semiclassical analysis, a particle is treated as moving in a fixed, unperturbed spacetime background.
 The probability for this particle to tunnel across the classically forbidden region of the event horizon is given by the WKB approximation, $\Gamma \sim \exp(-2 \text{Im}[I_0]/\hbar)$, where $I_0$ is the leading-order classical action for the particle's trajectory.
 This method successfully reproduces the standard Hawking temperature, but it doesn't take much account into the back-reaction of the emitted particle on the spacetime geometry itself.
-Every radiated quantum carries away energy, causing the black hole's mass, and thus its horizon, to shrink.

 To construct a more precise picture, these back-reaction effects must be systematically incorporated.
-A robust method for achieving this is the Hamilton-Jacobi formalism extended to include higher-order quantum corrections, as rigorously developed by Banerjee, Majhi, and others \cite{Banerjee:2008cf,Majhi:2009pr}.
+A method for achieving this is the Hamilton-Jacobi formalism extended to include higher-order quantum corrections, as developed by Banerjee and Majhi \cite{Banerjee:2008cf,Majhi:2009pr}.
 The central idea is to expand the particle's action, $I$, as a power series in $\hbar$:

 Physically, this expansion corresponds to moving beyond the test-particle approximation.
 The term $I_0$ represents the action on a fixed background, while the higher-order terms $I_n$ account for the dynamic response of the geometry and self-interaction effects.
-This refined calculation leads to a quantum-corrected Hawking temperature, $T_{\text{corr}}$, which can be expressed as a modification of the standard semiclassical temperature, $T_H$: